Last Updated on September 18, 2023 by Samantha Harris

-Tortoises rarely bite their owners, even when afraid, but it does happen.
-The most common fear-based response is to hide in their shells or burrow out of sight.
+Tortoises rarely bite their owners, even when afraid, but it happens.
+However, the most common fear-based response is to hide in their shells or burrow out of sight.

-So, it can be a surprise when a tortoise is suddenly eager to nip at your fingers or toes.
-You might even find the tortoise biting other tortoises, female tortoises, or themselves.
+It can be a surprise when a tortoise is eager to nip at your fingers or toes.
+You may even find the tortoise biting male or female tortoises or themselves.

 Tortoises bite due to hormonal changes, mating rituals, food confusion, stress, self-defense, and territoriality.
-Tortoises bite each other due to disputes over space, territory, and mating rights.
+Tortoises also bite each other due to space, territory, and mating rights disputes.